Skip to content

 Methods You Can Try to Pay Off Your Debt

-For example, if you have three debts with balances of $500, $2,000, and $10,000, and you use the snowball method, you would start by paying off the $500 debt first.
+For example, if you have three debts with balances of $500, $2,000, and $10,000, and you use the snowball method, you will start by paying off the $500 debt first.
 This gives you a quick win and motivates you to tackle the next debt.

-On the other hand, with the avalanche method, you would start with the debt that has the highest interest rate, even if it has a larger balance, which can help you save on interest payments in the long run.
+In comparison, the avalanche method focuses on paying off debts with the highest interest rates first.
+With the avalanche method, you would start with the debt that has the highest interest rate, even if it has a larger balance, which can help you save on interest payments in the long run.
+Plus, it will feel good to knock out the large debts!

-Give More than Your Minimum Payments
+Pay More than Your Minimum Payments

 Understand Your Options